jie65535/voicecurse-peak/README.md

 # VoiceCurse

-Mod that triggers gameplay events based on voice input.
+Mod that triggers gameplay events based on what players are saying.
 It uses an offline voice recognition library to detect you saying specific words or phrases, which then activate various in-game effects.

 ## Features